Deso2121/Weather-Planet/README.md

 * [Status](#status)

 ## General info
-Weather App is a simple metheorology app made in Python/Flask and HTML5/CSS/Bootstrap
+Weather App is a simple metheorology app made in Python/Flask and HTML5/CSS/Bootstrap.
+The data is downloaded from OpenWeatherMap API.

 ## Screenshots
 ![Example screenshot](./img/appShowcase1.png)